 With all this junk clogging up the retailers, it’s hard to find a book that isn’t going to disappoint you with lousy spelling and punctuation, poor characterization, multiple point of view switches, and all sorts of silliness that a touchup by a good editor should have corrected.

 If anyone asks me to review an editorial travesty, my response is, “This book is not ready for reviewing.”
 I hope that lets the author down more gently and sends the message more clearly than, “This book is a pile of junk.”
 Or less polite words.
+If I think my talents could help, I write the author offering my services.

 So anything that I review has reached a certain standard of writing professionalism.